PATIAT/eatsafe_bewell/README.md

 - I used Materalize CSS throughout the project, particularly for the nav bar, cards, search bar, buttons and forms.

-- I referred to the lessons from the Code Institute's LMS and used the Task Manager Project for the User Authentication and Search fynctionality.
+- I referred to the lessons from the Code Institute's LMS and used the Task Manager Project for the User Authentication and Search functionality.

-Code Institute: I referred to lessons and source code from Code Institute's Web Application Development course.
-I sourced the User Authentication and Search bar functionality from the Task Manager Walk Through Project.

 ## Content